sainaga00/CatFacts_FullStack/README.md

 ## 💡 Features

 - 🔍 View a random cat fact on page load
-- ➕ Add your own cat facts (admin approval required)
+- ➕ Submit your own cat facts (with login)
-- 🛡 Admin dashboard to approve or reject facts
+- 🛡 Admin dashboard to approve or reject submitted facts
-- ⚡ Fast, responsive, and animated cat-themed UI
+- ✨ Fun animations and cat-themed UI using Tailwind

 ---